 Simple English definitions for legal terms

-Read a random definition: constructive transfer
+Read a random definition: commission to take a deposition

 Term: JUS ECCLESIASTICUM